tueddy/DelphiGemini/README.md

 ### Retrieve tuned model

-Gets information about a specific TunedModel.
+This example shows how to get information about a specific TunedModel.

 ```Pascal
 // uses Gemini, Gemini.Chat, Gemini.FineTunings;